Overview of Event Hubs Dedicated

 After creation, clusters are billed for a minimum of 4 hours of usage.
 In the Preview release of the self-serve experience, you can submit a support request to the Event Hubs team under Technical > Quota > Request to Scale Up or Scale Down Dedicated Cluster to scale your cluster up or down.
 It may take up to 7 days to complete the request to scale down your cluster.

-How will Geo-DR work with my cluster?
+How does Geo-DR work with my cluster?

 Can I migrate my Standard namespaces to belong to a Dedicated-tier cluster?